-River Bend Foodbank, a non-profit 501(c)(3) organization, collects wholesome donations of food for distribution to more than 300 charitable community organizations that support the hungry in eastern Iowa and western Illinois.
+River Bend Food Bank, a non-profit 501(c)(3) organization, feeds people experiencing hunger by rescuing, safely storing, and distributing nutritious food to more than 300 charitable community organizations in 23 counties in eastern Iowa and western Illinois.

 The Monroe School food pantry is a shining light, a real benefit for me and my three small ones.- a parent at Davenport’s Monroe School food pantry -